af83/ucengine-docs/api.md

 		...
     ]}

-Errors:

-    - 400 { "error": "bad_parameters" } // at least one paremeter is missing or wrong
+    400 { "error": "bad_parameters" } // at least one paremeter is missing or wrong

-    - 401 { "error": "unauthorized" } // the user is not authorized to list the events of this meeting
+    401 { "error": "unauthorized" } // the user is not authorized to list the events of this meeting

-    - 404 { "error": "not_found" } // the meeting doesn't exists
+    404 { "error": "not_found" } // the meeting doesn't exists

 ### Notes